iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 The fields in the `Transaction` struct are opaque newtypes so that they can be fleshed out during the implementation phase or in future RFCs without requireing breaking changes.
-Because this RFC implements the transaction format as of iri v1.8.1, the newtypes shall be constructed from byte slices of a certain length matching that of the reference implementation.
-Conversion methods shall only verify that the passed byte slices (or fixed-size arrays or vectors of bytes) are of appropriate length and that each contained byte correctly encodes a balanced trit (this is also refered to as `T1B1` binary-coded ternary encoding).
+Because this RFC implements the transaction format as of `iri v1.8.1`, the newtypes shall be constructed from byte slices of a certain length matching that of the reference implementation.
+Conversion methods shall only verify that the passed byte slices (or fixed-size arrays or vectors of bytes) are of appropriate length and that each contained byte correctly encodes a balanced trit (this is also referred to as `T1B1` binary-coded ternary encoding).

 ```rust
 pub struct SignatureOrMessageFragment([u8; 6561]);